rickyfir/markdown/README.md

 ###### The largest smallest heading

 ## Bold

-To bold text, add two asterisks(**) or underscores(__) before and after a word or phrase.
-To bold the middle of a word for emphasis, add two asterisks without spaces around the letters. for example: i love **you**.
+i love **you**.
 **i love you**

 ## Italic

-To italicize text, add one asterisk(*) or underscore(\_) before and after a word or phrase.
-To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.
 *hello*.
 Muhammad _Ricky_ Firdaus

 ## Bold and Italic

-To emphasize text with bold and italics at the same time, add three asterisks or underscore before and after a word or phrase.
-To bold and italicize the middle of a word for emphasis, add three asterisks without spaces around the letters.
 This text is ***really important***.

 ### All bold and italic